kosukeimai/wru/README.md

           9 Wantchekon    NJ 12    021 004501  1025           50   0   Rep   2 60900 0.6665000 0.08530000 0.13670000 0.07970000 0.03180000
          10      Morse    DC  0    001 001301  3005           29   1   Rep   2 50000 0.9054000 0.04310000 0.02060000 0.00720000 0.02370000

+### Using geolocation

-In order to predict race/ethnicity based on surnames AND geolocation, a user needs to provide a valid U.S. Census API key to access the census statistics.
-You may request a U.S. Census API key [here](http://api.census.gov/data/key_signup.html).
+In order to predict race/ethnicity based on surnames *and* geolocation, a user needs to provide a valid U.S. Census API key to access the census statistics.
+You can request a U.S. Census API key from [the U.S. Census API key signup page](http://api.census.gov/data/key_signup.html).
 Once you have an API key, you can use the package to download relevant Census geographic data on demand and condition race/ethnicity predictions on geolocation (county, tract, block, or place).

+First, you should save your census key to your `.Rprofile` or `.Renviron`.
+Below is an example procedure:

+    usethis::edit_r_environ()
+    # Edit the file with the following:
+    CENSUS_API_KEY=YourKey
+    # Save and close the file
+    # Restart your R session

 The following example predicts the race/ethnicity of voters based on their surnames, Census tract of residence (census.geo = “tract”), and